clementpoiret/HSF/LAST_CHANGELOG.md

 ## Software

+* Added Uncertainty Maps for post-hoc analysis of segmentation results,
 * Support for DeepSparse backend (CPU inference only),
 * Introduced **HSF's Model Hub**,
 * Support for batch inference (all backends),